tempestphp/highlight/UPGRADING.md

 - Fix for blade echo highlighting within comments (#113)
 - Fix for static property types (#129)
 - Fix for attribute in promoted property (#133)
+- Fix for comments in function argument lists (#134)

 ## 2.8.2